Wolfenstein: Wolfenstein RPG (2008)

 In a mission to investigate the Paranormal Division of the Axis military, William "B.J."
 Blazkowicz is captured and held prisoner in The Tower.
-He escapes the clutches of the enemy forces, and sets himself to stop them and their operation that involves supernatural activities once and for all, infiltrating Castle Wolfenstein to continue his escapade deep inside.
+He escapes the enemy forces, and sets himself to stop them and their operation that involves supernatural activities once and for all, infiltrating Castle Wolfenstein to continue his escapade deep inside.

 It is a mobile phone game developed by Fountainhead Entertainment, and published by EA Mobile in 2008.
 John Carmack, one of the key people of Wolfenstein 3D, reprised his role as the sole programmer.

 Wolfenstein (2009)

 Blazkowicz discovers an unnatural medallion containing supernatural powers while on a mission on a German battleship.
-Learning the Nazis had begun digging deep into crystal mines to obtain more of the very same medallion Blazkowicz found, the OSA sends their operative to the fictional town of Isenstadt, which the Nazis had taken complete control of in order to excavate rare Nachtsonne crystals necessary to access the "Black Sun" dimension.
+Learning the Nazis had begun digging deep into crystal mines to obtain more of the material, the OSA sends their operative to the fictional town of Isenstadt, which the Nazis had taken complete control of in order to excavate rare Nachtsonne crystals necessary to access the "Black Sun" dimension.

 The 2009 game was a loose sequel to Return to Castle Wolfenstein developed by Raven Software, produced by id Software, and published by Activision.

 Wolfenstein: The New Order (2014)

 The New Order is set after the end of World War II, in an alternate universe where the Axis powers won World War II.
-In 1946, as the Nazis expand their regime all over the world, OSA agent William "B.J."
+In 1946, as the Nazis expand their regime over the world, OSA agent William "B.J."
 Blazkowicz is sent to assassinate General Deathshead, as part of a last all-out effort by Allied airborne and commando forces.
-The mission is a failure and, after the unit is slaughtered by the Nazi forces, Blazkowicz barely escapes the compound, sustaining a critical head injury which renders him unconscious and subsequently puts him in a coma.
+The mission is a failure and, after the unit is slaughtered by Nazi forces, Blazkowicz barely escapes the compound, sustaining a critical head injury which renders him unconscious and subsequently puts him in a coma.

 In 1960, fourteen years later, B.J. finds himself settled in an asylum, unaware of the events that took place during his coma, and about to be executed by the Nazis who have ordered the asylum liquidated.
 Awakened into full strength, Blazkowicz fights his way out of the building, escaping with a wounded nurse, Anya.
 B.J. locates the Resistance and helps them fight the Nazis, dismantling them and ultimately crippling their dominance around the world.

-After the publishing rights were moved from Activision to Bethesda Softworks, development on The New Order began in 2010 by MachineGames.
+After the publishing rights were moved from Activision to Bethesda Softworks following ZeniMax Media's acquisition of id Software, development on The New Order began in 2010 by MachineGames.